 Paid advertising on YouTube is available as short commercials that play before a video is shown and text labeling around the video playback window.
 The business that creates the video may also use captions for advertisements as text overlays on the video.

-Great Social Media Site for Business: Google My Business
+Great Social Media Site for Local SEO: Google My Business

 Google My Business Listing

-Businesses can use the Google My Business service to promote their business, make it easier for customers to get directions to the business, publish the hours and days of operation, promote specials, share information through updates, stay in touch with customers to increase loyalty, and monitor customer reviews.
+Google My Business can help you promote your business, make it easier for customers to get directions to the business, publish the hours and days of operation, promote specials, share information through updates, stay in touch with customers to increase loyalty, monitor customer reviews, and so much more.

 Google My Business Services are free and easy to maintain.
 They’re a must-have in our book!

 What are the Top Social Media Sites for Your Business?